 I had to make some adjustments to the sauce in the original recipe.

 The original recipe uses vinegar, soy sauce, brown sugar, salt, and water.
 Soy sauce generally has wheat in it, so if you’re avoiding all wheat products you’ll need to either use a wheat-free Tamari sauce or coconut aminos.
 The benefit of using coconut aminos is that they’re naturally sweeter so you can use them in place of both the soy sauce and brown sugar, and just increase the salt a little.
-That’s how I adjusted this recipe to be the most keto-friendly, but you can use Tamari or soy sauce and use brown sugar or a low carb alternative like Sukrin Gold.
+That’s how I adjusted this recipe to be the most keto-friendly, but you can use Tamari or soy sauce and use brown sugar or a low carb alternative like Sukrin Gold or Swerve Brown.

 I also lowered the amount of water in this recipe.
 All told, you want just 1 cup of liquid going into the pot because the frozen chicken will give off a lot of liquid on its own.